uduntuntu/CV/README.md

 Feel free to use the code.
 The code part is MIT License.

 CV.yaml is not allowed to reuse in any context.
+Currently it's heavily under development and not accurate at all.